 Are you hard on your rubber duck?
 Recently, the US Forest Service pulled all their HT antennas from the fire line at the end of the season and had them tested.
 They were new at the start of the season, but at the end of the season, 60% of them failed testing, and had to be replaced.

 So introducing the IPX6.
 This antenna has become the Gold Standard for a majority of commercial cat and heli ski operators, guides, and SAR teams.
-The IPX6 design allows for the use of the Rat Tail and changing the base out, but it can also be sealed at the base with a shroud for maximum resistance to dirt and moisture.
+The IPX6 design requires a modification for the use of the Rat Tail and changing the base out, because it is sealed at the base with a shroud for maximum resistance to dirt.
+(The modification involves circumsizing the antenna with an exacto knife where the green ring is).
 It is water resistant to beyond an IPX6 rating, and is meant to resist getting bent and kinked.
 It is our standard 5/8 wave SAR center tuned antenna, reinforced with overlapping single wall polyolefin tubes.
 This series uses adhesive lined double wall tubes.
 With a dull surface, it has a rubbery tactile feel.
 It is designed to allow for some flex without cracking and continues to flex in the cold.
-If you want to have a heavy duty antenna, but use the Rat Tail or swap out base connectors, then you must let us know when ordering so we can supply the antenna with a base that can be unscrewed (this design is not as waterproof).
+If you want to have a heavy duty antenna, but use the Rat Tail or swap out base connectors, then you must circumsize the base about 1" up from the bottom to allow the base connector to be unscrewed and the counterpoise wire to be screwed on.

 The tubing we use on these antennas affects the velocity factor (the velocity factor of a coax cable is the speed an electromagnetic wave travels along a coax cable relative to the speed in a vacuum.
 In these antennas, it is affected by the dielectric that is used within the coax cable and the tubing, and this has the effect of slowing the signal down.)
 Normally, if resonant lengths of RF coax cable are to be used, then it is necessary to know the velocity factor of the coax cable.
 It is often possible to determine this to a sufficient degree of accuracy from a knowledge of the dielectric material.
 And although we know that the velocity factor of our tubing is about .695, we have instead tested the antennas for optimum tune by measuring Standing Wave ratios and forward and reflected power, and then tuning the antennas to length accordingly.
 This substantially mitigates the effects the velocity factor presents to this antenna design.
 Tuning based on SWR and power ratios has also resulted in the IPX6 antennas being slightly shorter in length than the stock Smiley 5/8 wave ducks at the same center tuned point.